souravwalke/System-Design-HLD/Database/Appendix.md

 *ACID Properties*:
   - **Atomicity**: All operations within the transaction are completed, or none are applied (all-or-nothing).
   - **Consistency**: ensures that a database follows all its rules, constraints, and relationships before and after a transaction.
-  - **Isolation**: Transactions are executed in isolation to avoid conflicts or interference.
+  - **Isolation**: Transactions are isolated to avoid conflicts or interference.
   - **Durability**: Once a transaction is successfully committed, its changes are permanent.

 ---------------------------------------------------------------------------------------------------------------------------------------------------